ibm-cloud-docs/vmwaresolutions/vcenter/vrw-planning.md

 ## IBM Cloud data center availability
 {: #vrw-planning-dc-availability}

-The regulated workloads deployment has strict requirements on the physical infrastructure.
+The VMware Regulated Workloads deployment has strict requirements on the physical infrastructure.
 Therefore, you can deploy instances only in {{site.data.keyword.cloud_notm}} data centers that meet the requirements.
-The following {{site.data.keyword.cloud_notm}} data centers are available for regulated workloads deployment.
+The following {{site.data.keyword.cloud_notm}} data centers are available for VMware Regulated Workloads deployment.

 | {{site.data.keyword.cloud_notm}} data center | Region |
 |:----------------------|:-------|